jamesfloresjr/ansible-role-win-install-software/README.md

-# Ansible Playbook - Install software on an air-gapped network
 Currently still in development.

+# Ansible Playbook - Windows Install Software
+## Description
+Ansible Playbook that allows you to install/update software in an air-gapped network.
+Requires a repository to be setup on a network share.